 - The June 2012 issue of Garden Railways has my article “Build and Program a Track Odometer” on page 36.
 See the YouTube preview.

-- Will be going to Barcelona this summer for a vacation.
+- Went to Barcelona in summer of 2012 for a vacation.

 - Got an Elecraft KX3, sn 1418, and it has become my favorite radio (sorry FT-1000 Field).
 It goes along on almost all camping trips with the Scouts.
 Later boxed up the FT-1000 when Elecraft K3 8014 was added to the shack.